PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-24-how-to-not-live-an-average-life-productivity-for-high-achievers.md

 ###### 5. Practice a Growth Mindset

-A growth mindset is the belief that you can develop abilities through skill and distilling your experience through your life's work for people who are two steps behind you.
+A growth mindset is the belief that you can develop abilities through skill and distill your experience through your life's work for people who are two steps behind you.

 This mindset encourage a willingness to embrace challenges.